-You’ll be looking after someone’s most prized possessions, their homes and pets.
-Home owners will want reassurance that you are trustworthy, honest, love animals and won’t trash their house or leave them in the lurch at the last minute.
+You’ll be looking after someone’s most precious possessions, their homes and pets.
+Home owners will want reassurance that you are trustworthy, reliable, honest, love animals and won’t trash their house or leave them in the lurch at the last minute.

 And this is all totally understandable.

 So how do you get over this initial hurdle and raise the bar as far as credibility is concerned?
 Well, one of the most important things is to know what will make you a great house sitter, and take that on board from the moment you begin house sitting.

 Remember, we all started out the same way!

 When we first got into house sitting four years ago, we didn’t have any house sit cred either!
 But we knew our strengths.
 We were reliable, competent homeowners, well traveled, experienced with pets, but we knew too that we had to find a way to convince the home owners of our credibility – show that we were up there with the best of the other applicants.

 We looked at the problem in the same way we’d marketed products in our prior businesses.
 The main difference being that we were now the product!

 How could we sell ourselves, our relevant skill-sets, and our personas, and how would that benefit and provide service to the home owner and their pets?

 Our life experiences had shown us that to be genuine and honest was far better than the bullshit approach!